Kim Cooper: Is your story ready to submit to a magazine?

-Kim Cooper, the editor of OWL Magazine, will be joining us as faculty for our upcoming workshop Writing for Magazines.
+Kim Cooper, the editor of OWL Magazine, was on the faculty for our workshop Writing for Magazines.
 Here she shares some advice for writers about how to make sure their stories are ready to submit:

 So you’ve written a potentially award-winning story and are eager to get it published by a children’s magazine.
 You’ve researched the magazines that are perfectly suited for it.
 Now, you’re ready to submit!
 But…hold up.
 You may have forgotten one very important thing—your target market.